 3. Something about your profile convinces me that you’re going to try to sell me something or otherwise impose on me.

-Similarly, I won’t accept your invitation if you’re clearly using LinkedIn as a dating site.
-It gives me the creeps when
+And I definitely won’t accept your invitation if you’re clearly using LinkedIn as a dating site.

 I don’t know if men receive these kinds of invitations, but I know lots of women who have.